-&lt;sup>11We do not make comparisons between MCAS and the Mexican Migration Project (MMP) data because MMP communities are generally far smaller than and not necessarily representative of their municipios, so there is no comparable geographic unit across the two data sets.
+11 We do not compare MCAS and the Mexican Migration Project (MMP) data because MMP communities are generally far smaller than and not necessarily representative of their municipios, so there is no comparable geographic unit across the two data sets.

-&lt;sup>12Throughout this analysis, we use the U.S. state as the destination-level geography.
-Much of the analysis relies on the public-use microdata version of the ACS (Ruggles, Alexander, Genadek, Goeken, Schroeder and Sobek 2010), and the sub-state geographical definitions in that data source (PUMAs) do not align well with the consular areas.
-For consistency, therefore, we adopt the US state as the definition of a destination.
-The consular areas, however, are composed of US counties, and future work can match US datasets with county-level coverage to the destination geography shown in Figure A-1.
+12 Throughout this analysis, we use the U.S. state as the destination-level geography.
+Much of the analysis relies on the public-use microdata version of the ACS (Ruggles et al. 2010), and the substate geographical definitions in that data source (PUMAs) do not align well with the consular areas.
+For consistency, therefore, we adopt the U.S. state as the definition of a destination.
+The consular areas, however, are composed of U.S. counties, and future work can match U.S. data sets with county-level coverage to the destination geography shown in Fig. S1 (Online Resource 1).